Have you just found all these winged insects inside your home?

-Spring and early Summer months offer humid warm nights, perfect conditions for reproductive termites to take to flight en masse in search of a mate to establish their own colony.
-It’s freaky how all the nests throughout the South East Queensland know that this is the night to party!
+Spring and early Summer months offer humid, warm nights, perfect conditions for reproductive termites to take to flight en masse, searching for a mate to establish their own colony.
+It’s freaky how all the nests throughout South East Queensland know that this is the night to party!

 Each colony has been breeding thousands and thousands of winged termites (Alates) throughout the Winter and Autumn.
-Once they get the green light, they start to swam from an exit-hole constructed near their nest.
-You can see these holes high up in gum trees that appears like a bleeding wound.
-The higher up the exit hole, the better the winged termites have to launch out and catch the breeze as they are not great flyers.
+Once they get the green light, they start to swam from an exit hole constructed near their nest.
+You can see these holes high up in gum trees that appear like bleeding wounds.
+The higher the exit hole, the better the winged termites have to launch out and catch the breeze, as they are not great flyers.
 Basically, they will travel to where the breeze takes them.

 Don’t panic!
 Collect a few of the winged termites (they might have shed their wings by now) and place them in a clip locked plastic bag and place that in the fridge.
 We want you to do this so we can clearly identify that they are termites and not just black ants.
 Now you have permission to grab a can of insect spray and blast away.
 We know you want to!